 The Company's Human Resources Department staff, General Counsel and independent consultants engaged by the Committee from time to time may also provide analysis and counsel as requested by the Committee.
-You can learn more about the Committee's purpose, responsibilities, and structure by reading the Committee's charter, which can be found in the Corporate Governance section of the Company's website at www.ies-co.com.
+You can learn more about the Committee's purpose, responsibilities, and structure by reading the Committee's charter, which can be found on the Corporate Governance page of the Investors section of the Company's website at www.ies-co.com.

-The following is a more detailed discussion of the actions taken by the Committee with respect to fiscal year 2021 and fiscal year 2022 and the reasons for such actions.
+The following is a more detailed discussion of the actions taken by the Committee with respect to fiscal year 2022 and fiscal year 2023 and the reasons for such actions.